 Black Bead Eyes: Judging by the Paula and Poo trophies, it is just an Earthbound thing.

-Berserk Button: Though he doesn't show it on his face, he was pissed when Porky returned and was tormenting another innocent kid (Lucas); one PK Flash later, and the statue explodes.
+Berserk Button: Though he doesn't show it on his face, he is pissed when he discovers that Porky has returned, and is tormenting another innocent kid (Lucas).
+One PK Flash later, and the statue explodes.

-Big Damn Heroes: In his first appearance in the Subspace Emissary, Ness save Lucas from Porky by using PK Flash to destroy the statue chasing him.
+Big Damn Heroes: In his first appearance in the Subspace Emissary, Ness saves Lucas from Porky by using PK Flash to destroy the statue chasing him.

 Difficult but Awesome: Particularly in the first game — his attacks' hitboxes were a bit disjointed (not as bad as some later characters, but in the original, it was quite noticeable), he had some awkward ways to get his moves to work, and his saving maneuver was the one of the hardest to use.
 However, he also had insane power, incredible jumps, was the only character that could regain health by absorbing enemy attacks, and anyone that could use PK Thunder as a recovery move well had the ability to use one of the most powerful saving maneuvers in the game.
 While still one of the trickier to use in the game, Ness is one of the most Nerfed characters from the original.